itforgeuk/Script-Actions/README.md

 4. Be sure you have the necessary credentials set in the secret manager.
 5. Set a shedule run if you like.
 6. Save
 7. Your script is ready.
-Now you can do changes in the repo without edit the script in the app.
+Now you can do changes in the repo without edit the action in the app.

 ## Questions
 If you read **all the above** but you still have a question you can [write us](https://github.com/itforgeuk/Script-Actions/discussions/1)